Vor-CMS/Vor.PHP.SQL/README.md

 - [X] Remove actual JQuery (use CDNJS)
 - [X] Replace claps.js with JQuery functions
 - [ ] Installer
-  - [ ] Make the backend go through all the options in a sane manner
+  - [X] Make the backend go through all the options in a sane manner
+  - [ ] Make the backend react to all the options
+  - [ ] Make the backend verify all the options and halt the whole thing if any are suspicious
   - [ ] Make the setup wizard my own, that way it will fit better with the themes (instead of using the [Bootstrap Application Wizard](https://github.com/amoffat/bootstrap-application-wizard)) (?)
   - [ ] Figure out what install path I want to take (1: Just setup config files for the system, 2: Extract the needed items from a .zip and set them up, 3: Make all of the files from a master PHP file that makes downloading the system very fast and instead lengthens install)
   - [ ] Once feature are selected, add option selection for each one